586837r/node-red-contrib-alexa-remote2/README.md

    | UK  | alexa.amazon.co.uk  | amazon.co.uk | en-UK    |
    | GER | layla.amazon.de     | amazon.de    | de-DE    |

+4. Set **This IP** to the ip of your Node-RED server
-4. **recommended:** Enter a file path to save the authentication result so following authentications will be automatic.
+5. Enter a **File Path** to save the authentication result so following authentications will be automatic.
-5. *Add* the new Account.
+6. *Add* the new Account.
-6. Deploy
+7. Deploy
-7. Follow the url you see in the node status, by default `localhost:3456` but replace localhost with the ip of your nodered server.
+8. Follow the url you see in the node status
-8. Log in, wait until you see the node status **ready**
+9. Log in, wait until you see the node status **ready**
-9. Select a device.
+10. Select a device.
 Clicking on the button on the far right of the device field will let you select from a list of your devices.

 Now trigger the Alexa Sequence Node with any message and your Alexa will say "Hello World!".
 (Hopefully!)

-### Automatic Initialisation (proxy)
- - Enter a file path to save the authentication result.
- - To keep authentication working you should refresh the cookie every few days.
-Simply attach an inject node with the payload `"refresh"` to do so.
- - The output payload is the same object that is saved to file.
-You could save this some other way and initialise the Account with it again.
-This would have the same effect.